phax/peppol-commons/README.md

 # News and noteworthy

+* v6.2.3 - work in progress
+    * Updated to PEPPOL code lists version 4
 * v6.2.2 - 2018-11-30
     * Made process identifier scheme optional when using `SimpleIdentifierFactory`
 * v6.2.1 - 2018-11-22